Does Debt Consolidation Hurt Your Credit?

 Debt Consolidation (Personal Loan)

-That is in contrast to the concept of a credit card and “revolving credit,” where you may be making additional charges even while you are trying to pay it your existing balance.
+That is in contrast to the concept of a credit card and "revolving credit," where you may be making additional charges even while you are trying to pay off your existing balance.
 When the balance keeps rising, it can feel frustrating and as though you will never reach the bottom.
-The satisfaction of watching your balance dwindle via a debt consolation loan can be very gratifying.
+The act of watching your balance dwindle via a debt consolidation loan can be very gratifying.

 Balance Transfer Card